Type: Trad, 100 ft (30 m), 2 pitches

 -none-

-Standard Rack.
+Standard rack.
 Five bolts provide MOST of the protection on pitch 1.
 One bolt helps on pitch 2.
 There is a two-bolt belay at the top of pitch 1.
-The anchor at the top of pitch 2 is virtually non-existent unless you climb up to the very top of the tower, or have very large gear with you.
-On top of the tower are several pairs of cold-shuts for rappelling.
+The anchor at the top of pitch 2 is on the very top of the tower, an alternate belay can be made on the false summit but requires very large gear.

 The "Rupley Towers, Tower C Topo" photo in Squeezing The Lemmon III has R-3 and Where R We?
 (5.10-, R/X) swapped.
 The error will be corrected in future editions.